The Most Important Factor: Lemonaid's Ownership History

 Luma Health — Total Monthly Cost

 The comparison illustrates why headline pricing can be misleading.
-Lemonaid's medication cost alone may appear competitive, but the total monthly outlay — when consultation fees, follow-up charges, and shipping are factored in — brings the effective cost meaningfully higher.
+A membership-plus-medication structure like Lemonaid's can look competitive on the membership fee alone, but the total monthly outlay depends on separately billed medication costs that should be confirmed directly.
 Luma Health's $197/month covers everything: medication, all clinical consultations, dose adjustments, and free shipping to all 50 states.
 There is no follow-up consultation fee, no dose-change fee, and no shipping surcharge at any dose tier.

 Full Feature-by-Feature Comparison